elixir-cldr/cldr/README.md

 ## Gettext Integration

 There is an experimental plurals module for Gettext called `Cldr.Gettext.Plural`.  **Its not yet fully tested**.
-It is configured in `Gettext` by
+It is configured in `Gettext` by:

     defmodule MyApp.Gettext do
       use Gettext, plural_forms: Cldr.Gettext.Plural